-When you’ve spent the bulk of your career working in human resources, you’ve seen your fair share of lackluster resumes.
+When you’ve spent the bulk of your career working in HR, you’ve seen your fair share of lackluster resumes.
 Some are so generic you’re left wondering if the applicant even read the job description.
+But now you’re applying for your next HR executive gig.

 (Related: Top-Rated Executive Resume Writers).